A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Introduction

 \subsection{Related works and some future direction}

-There is a $K$-theoretic analogue of the formula \eqref{intro mac}, conjectured by Nekrasov \cite{Nek}, whose proof will appear in a work of Kool-Rennemo \cite{KR}.
-While our proof of \eqref{intro mac} uses degeneration formula and pole analysis as \cite{MNOP2}, their proof uses totally different idea and is based on factorizable sequence of sheaves developed by Okounkov \cite{Oko}.
+Nekrasov conjectured a $K$-theoretic analogue of the formula \eqref{intro mac} \cite{Nek}, which is proved in a recent work of Kool and Rennemo \cite{KR}.
+While our proof of \eqref{intro mac} uses degeneration formula and pole analysis, their proof uses totally different idea and is based on factorizable sequence of sheaves developed by Okounkov \cite{Oko}.
+Note that the formula of {\it loc.\,cit.} is $K$-theoretical and reproduces the cohomological formula of the present paper under the cohomological limit studied in \cite{CKM1}.
+And the advantage of using degeneration method in this paper is that one can also deal with non-toric Calabi-Yau 4-folds,~see e.g.~\eqref{intro equ of local curve}.

+In future work, we hope to apply the degeneration formula developed in this paper to formulate and prove Gromov-Witten/Donaldson-Thomas correspondence (as in \cite{MNOP1, MNOP2}) on general Calabi-Yau 4-folds.

 We also remark that the study of degeneration formula of $\DT_4$ theory (in its most general form) should be put in the context of logarithmic-geometry (see \cite{MR} for a study in this direction on 3-folds).
 It is interesting to explore this perspective more in the future.